se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ```

 The one unique thing in the above example is the `<my-app>` element, as that’s not an element you’d regularly use in a web-based application.
 Angular’s goal has always been to extend the vocabulary of HTML, and it does so by allowing you do define your own tags.
-These custom tags are known as components and you define their behavior in code.
-Here’s the world’s simplest implementation of the `<my-app>` element.
+These custom tags are known as components.

 Let's now look at some TypeScript code that defines the `<my-app>` component.